Check out these materials for teaching Peter Pan Figurative Language.

+Peter Pan is rich in figurative language.
 In the first part of this figurative language lesson, students create a foldable graphic organizer.
 On the organizer, students write the definitions for metaphor, simile, personification, and hyperbole.
 Students then write an example sentence for each type of figurative language.
 Finally, students illustrate their examples.
 Each corner of the organizer folds to the center to form a diamond shape that will fit into an interactive notebook.

 Peter Pan Similes, Metaphors, and Personification Graphic Task Cards

 Included in this pdf file are ideas for teaching figurative language.
-One activity contains 45 cards with sentences from Peter Pan with figurative language.
-Students can use the cards to sort by figurative language type and for discussions.
+One activity contains 45 cards with sentences from Peter Pan with figurative phrases.
+Students use the cards to sort by figurative language type and for discussions.

 One fun activity is to provide each student with a figurative language card and ask them to draw a literal picture of the sentence.

 For example, for “All the stars were watching them,” a student could draw stars with eyes watching Peter Pan, John, Michael, and Wendy.

 Below is a sampling of figurative phrases from the novel.
 A list of 45 phrases is included in the handout.
 If you missed the link above, here it is again.

 Her romantic mind was like the tiny boxes, one within the other, that come from the puzzling East, however many you discover there is always one more.

 But unfortunately Mrs. Darling could not leave it hanging out at the window, it looked so like the washing and lowered the whole tone of the house.

 They sat thus night after night recalling that fatal Friday, till every detail of it was stamped on their brains and came through on the other side like the faces on a bad coinage.